Deer management practices have been in place in various states for years now.

-There are several hunting practices that can be improved, specifically when it comes to hunting mature bucks.
+There are several hunting practices that can be improved, specifically when it comes to hunting and maintaining a mature buck population.

 The following practices that are mentioned below are specifically relevant when analyzing a deer management program.

 Evaluate each of these as you consider a deer management program and see where you can improve.